 Further, they used the designer’s capacity of knowing-by-designing in the process of critical inquiry using imagination, speculation, and improvisation as methods for crafting hybrid mappings and »future-oriented spaces of sensory engagement where anthropological knowledge can emerge.«4

-This course was part of the KISD Integrated Design Master program and aimed at introducing contemporary and experimental methods of Design Theory and Research.
+This course was part of the KISD Integrated Design Master program and aimed at introducing contemporary and experimental methods of design research.
+Organised around the themes of spatial perception and urban interaction the lab focussed on the understanding of ethnographic practice and the emergent field of design anthropology.

 [1, 4] García Molina, A., & Weidle, F. (2019, January 21).
 Correspondence.
 Society for Cultural Anthropology. accessed 7 July 2021. https://culanth.org/fieldsights/series/correspondence